Leading bounds on micro- to picometer fifth forces from neutron star cooling

 \onecolumngrid

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{page}}

-In this Supplemental Material, we collect our results concerning production of scalars in cold neutron stars and hot proto-neutron stars, additional information on neutron star observations, and an update of current bounds on CP-violating axions.
+In this Supplemental Material, we collect our results concerning production of scalars in cold neutron stars, additional information on neutron star observations, and an update of current bounds on CP-violating axions.

 \twocolumngrid